lowRISC/lowrisc-site/content/docs/Debian.md

     sudo mount -o bind /dev/pts work/debian-riscv64-chroot/dev/pts
     sudo chroot work/debian-riscv64-chroot

 Which should eventually drop into a qemu riscv user shell.
-We use this facility to prepare the root filing system for debian-riscv
+We use this facility to prepare the root filing system for Debian-riscv

     apt install -f
     apt install locales